ubidots/ubidots-c-sharp/README.md

 ### 3.5 Creating a Variable

-If you want to create a Variable, you have to call the method CreateVariable() of the DataSource class, that receives a string containing the name of the new Variable.
+If you want to create a Variable, you can call the method CreateVariable() of the DataSource class, which receives a string containing the name of the new Variable.

 ```csharp
 Variable NewVariable = NewDataSource.CreateVariable("NewExampleVariable");